trychlos/pwix-accounts-manager/README.md

     - `haveUsername`: `AccountsManager.C.Input.NONE`

     Please be conscious that some features of your application may want display an identifier for each user.
 It would be a security hole to let the application display a verified email address anywhere, as this would be some sort of spam magnet!

+- `hideDisabled`

+    Whether to hide disabled actions instead of displaying the disabled state.

+    Defaults to `true`: disabled actions are hidden.

 - `roles`